 Radiofrequency catheter ablation used a heating technology to destroy part of the heart muscle containing the electrical pathways that cause arrhythmias.
 Cryoablation (particularly for treatment of AF) uses freezing technology to ablate or destroy heart tissue that causes arrhythmias.
 Both procedures are performed at UC San Diego Health, providing relief for patients who may not have responded well to medications, or who would rather not or cannot take medications.

-Dr. Gregory Feld, medical director of UC San Diego Health System’s Electrophysiology Program, and his team of cardiac electrophysiologists, has performed this procedure in thousands of patients over the past 20 years, including catheter ablation to cure atrial fibrillation (AF).
+Dr. Gregory Feld, medical director of UC San Diego Health’s Electrophysiology Program, and his team of cardiac electrophysiologists, has performed this procedure in thousands of patients over the past 20 years, including catheter ablation to cure atrial fibrillation (AF).